ErpNetDocs/info/features/logistics/composite-products.md

 * **Level 3 - Check and complete**
 The system checks if the whole order execution exactly matches the composite product's definition when a kit/dekit execution is attempted.
-A warning is shown when differences are detected and the check is unsuccessful.
+A warning is shown when differences are detected, and the check is unsuccessful.

 * **Level 4 - Autocomplete**
-The system automatically executes the kit/dekit operation if all component lines are fulfilled and exatcly match the the composite product's definition.
+The system automatically executes the kit/dekit operation if all component lines are fulfilled and exactly match the composite product's definition.

 During fulfillment, these levels of control **define the rules and allowances** which the worker is facing to carry out the job.
 Various levels of control result in **different restrictions** to how orders in the **WMS Worker mobile app** may be carried out.